 (7) Lastly, the police officer testified that area was bandaged after the blood extraction.

 If the police officer was not able to testify to these elements of the blood draw, the results of the DUI blood test can be thrown out.
 More importantly, because the burden to show compliance with the 4th amendment is on the government, if the prosecutor forgets to ask the above questions, defense can simply not ask anything on cross and win the motion.

 Los Angeles DUI attorney is here to help you win your DUI case.
 Our office near Van Nuys DUI court and near Metropolitan DUI court allows us to interact with local prosecutors daily and get the best results for your Los Angels DUI case.
-We are ready to answer any questions you have, just call us toll free or local.
+We are ready to answer any questions you have, just call us.
 We provide quality defense at affordable price and will not refuse any reasonable payment plan.
 Call us (818) 921 7744 anytime to talk to one of best Los Angeles DUI attorney directly.